 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where kummerite typically forms.
+Look in metamorphic rocks country, the host setting where kummerite typically forms.
 If you start seeing gahnite, calcite, willemite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.